Toby Faletau: Wales number eight given all-clear on neck injury

 Toby Faletau has confirmed his injury is "nothing too serious" despite being carried off in a neck brace on Friday.

-The Newport Gwent Dragons number eight was hurt tackling Ospreys wing Eli Walker in his
+The Newport Gwent Dragons number eight was hurt tackling Ospreys wing Eli Walker in his region's away defeat.

 The game was stopped for close to 10 minutes while Faletau received attention, but he was released from hospital on Saturday morning.